 See which accounting software are most popular among today's freelance professionals.

 Did you know that you can use Bonsai for accounting?
-Or that Bonsai can help you be prepared for your taxes by providing tax estimates, filling date reminders, and identifying your tax write-offs?
+Or that Bonsai can help you be prepared for your taxes by providing tax estimates, filling date reminders, identifying and tracking your tax write-offs?

 Let's see how that works.
 First, head to your main Bonsai dashboard and have a close look on the left side - we'll be working with the accounting and taxes sections.
 First click on "Accounting".